 Results

 On Saturday, March 12, 2016 during the national stargazing days, we have put up and tested the above configuration.
 During the day the ionosphere was active as expected and radio amateurs from around the world could be received around 21 MHz.
-From eight o’clock in the evening the first ‘S Bursts’ signals from Jupiter were received, while the planet was still low in the sky and also a little way out of the preferred direction of the antenna, which mainly was baring south.
+From eight o’clock in the evening the first ‘S Bursts’ signals from Jupiter were received, while the planet was still low in the sky and also a little way out of the preferred direction of the antenna, which mainly was bearing south.
 Later in the evening, Jupiter was higher in the sky and also turned more to the south and thus full in the beam of the antenna.
 In retrospect, we had better set up the antenna a bit more towards the east to have better reception results earlier in the evening when there were more visitors.
-The reason we did not do that was that the Radio telescope was in the way and I personally did not expect to be able to hear anything at the lower elevations.
+The reason we did not do that was that the 25m Radio telescope was in the way and I personally did not expect to be able to hear anything at the lower elevations.

 Nevertheless, it was also audible earlier in the evening and even when the signal was stronger later on, the public still had to be told what was to be heard.
 The signals were not very strong and the amplitude also did not differ so that people who are not so familiar with listening on the shortwave might only hear ‘noise’ in almost all cases.
 That is why I regularly demonstrated the difference between the noise at the 20.1 MHz frequency and the much flatter and softer noise at 30 MHz where Jupiter could not be heard.
 This could convince most, as it seemed in any case.
 From the observation I have made several audio recordings that the program GQRX stores in wav format.